Azkellas/mesh_to_sdf/mesh_to_sdf/README.md

     &vertices,
     Topology::TriangleList(Some(&indices)), // TriangleList as opposed to TriangleStrip &query_points,
-    AccelerationMethod::Bvh, // Use bvh to accelerate queries.
+    AccelerationMethod::RtreeBvh, // Use an r-tree and a bvh to accelerate queries.
-    SignMethod::Raycast, // How the sign is computed.
-);                       // Raycast is robust but requires the mesh to be watertight.
+);

 for point in query_points.iter().zip(sdf.iter()) {
     // distance is positive outside the mesh and negative inside.